swcarpentry/shell-novice/episodes/02-filedir.md

 ### Getting help

 `ls` has lots of other **options**.
-There are two common ways to find out how to use a command and what options it accepts:
+There are two common ways to find out how to use a command and what options it accepts --- **depending on your environment, you might find that only one of these ways works:**

-1. We can pass a `--help` option to the command, such as:
+1. We can pass a `--help` option to the command (not available on macOS), such as:
     ~~~
     $ ls --help
     ~~~
     {: .language-bash}

-2. We can read its manual with `man`, such as:
+2. We can read its manual with `man` (not available in Git Bash), such as:
     ~~~
     $ man ls
     ~~~
     {: .language-bash}

-**Depending on your environment, you might find that only one of these commands works (either `man` or `--help`, e.g., `man` works for macOS and `--help` typically works for Git Bash).**

-We'll describe both ways below.
+We'll describe both ways next.

 #### The `--help` option

-Many bash commands, and programs that people have written that can be run from within bash, support a `--help` option to display more information on how to use the command or program.
+Most bash commands and programs that people have written to be run from within bash, support a `--help` option that displays more information on how to use the command or program.

 ~~~